h-quer/Who_Contacts/README.md

 ### Future plans

 - General bugfixes to ensure this compatibility
-- vCard export, globally as well as individual contacts
-- Supporting TYPE:group and TYPE:org entries (currently those are ignored, only TYPE:individual can be edited, groups are supported using the category attribute)
+- Supporting KIND:group and KIND:org entries (currently those are ignored, only TYPE:individual can be edited, groups are supported using the category attribute)
 - Improved support for custom fields (currently existing ones should be readable as well as editable, but new ones can't be added)
-- Multiselection, multi-edit (especially groups), and multi-delete

 ### Not in scope